Trace HTML requests with security logs

 Troubleshooting requires analysis of data received in the client request and can be challenging.
 Especially if there is heavy traffic flowing through the appliance.
 Diagnosing issues might affect the functionality or application security might require a quick response.

 This gives you a comprehensive overview regarding your traffic.
-Having a detailed view of the request, payload, and associated log records can be very useful to analyze security check violation.
+Having a detailed view of the request, payload, and associated log records can be useful to analyze security check violation.
 You can easily identify the pattern that is triggering the violation.
-If the pattern should be allowed, you can take a decision to modify the configuration and/or add a relaxation rule.
+If the pattern must be allowed, you can take a decision to modify the configuration or add a relaxation rule.

 - Isolate traffic for specific profile: This enhancement is useful when you isolate traffic for only one profile or specific transactions of a profile for troubleshooting.
 You no longer have to skim through the entire data collected in the trace or need special filters to isolate requests interest you which can be tedious with heavy traffic.
-You now have the option to view only the data that you are interested in.
+You can view the data that you prefer.

 - Collect data for specific requests: The trace can be collected for a specified duration.
 You can collect trace for only a couple of requests to isolate, analyze, and debug specific transactions if needed.